Germany mourns 80,000 COVID dead in national service | DW | 18.04.2021

 Germany is holding a national memorial day on Sunday for its nearly 80,000 victims of the coronavirus pandemic.

-President Frank-Walter Steinmeier and Chancellor Angela Merkel are attending two special memorial events, as the country battles a renewed surge in COVID-19 cases.
+President Frank-Walter Steinmeier and Chancellor Angela Merkel are attending memorial events, just as the country battles a renewed surge in COVID-19 cases.

 -